fjames86/frpc/README.md

 The log is created on the first call to FRPC-LOG, this is typically when you make your first RPC call or start your RPC server.

+By default only log messages with `:INFO` or greater level are actually written to the log.
+You can increase the logging verbosity by pushing `:TRACE` to `FRPC:*FRPC-LOG-LEVELS*`.

 For debugging and development you may follow the log to see output as it arrives:
 ```
 (pounds.log:start-following *frpc-log*)